WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 8 - 10: Navigating the Directories
-After connecting to the server, locate your simulation files.
-These steps guide you through the directory structure.
+Once connected to the server, you need to navigate through the directory structure to locate your simulation files.
+This section guides you step-by-step to reach the correct folder.
+Navigating directories correctly is essential because it allows you to find and load the specific files that contain your simulation output.
+Understanding this process ensures that you’re working with the right data and files.

 ### 8. Click on ```athenapk``` in the ```Directories```: